frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The `cArray_fibonacci_tabulation` function, on the other hand, implements the tabulation method using a single C-Style array `dp` to store the Fibonacci numbers up to the $n$th value.
 The function initializes the base cases for the Fibonacci Sequence, with `dp[0]` set to $0$ and `dp[1]` set to $1$.
 It then iterates from $2$ to $n$, filling in the `dp` array by summing the two preceding values.
 This iterative approach avoids the overhead of recursive calls, making it more efficient for larger values of $n$.

 Again succinct!
 I think I'm learning.
-These structures have the same space and time complexities that we have observed since Code 1.
+These structures have the same space and time complexities that we have observed since Example 4.
 In other words, all that remains is to run this code and evaluate the execution times.

-### Running Code 3: using C-Style Array
+#### Running Code 3: using C-Style Array

 ```Shell
 Calculating Fibonacci(10)